-The CF awards donations to the following organisations Small community groups employing less than five (5) staff (full-time equivalent) Locally constituted branches of national organisations with their own constitution, management committee and set of accounts.
-Environmental education providers Educational institutions (not for core education) Your organisation must Be based and operating in Aotearoa New Zealand.
+The Community Conservation Fund awards donations to the following organisations Small community groups employing less than 5 staff (full-time equivalent [FTE]).
+Locally constituted branches of national organisations with their own constitution, management committee and set of accounts Environmental education providers.
+Educational institutions (not for core education).
+Your organisation must Be based and operating in Aotearoa New Zealand.
 Be a not-for-profit entity; either an incorporated society, charitable trust, educational facility, company limited by guarantee (non-profit only) or a trust set up under legislation covering Māori organisations.
-Have transparent ways of making decisions written down in a constitution or set of rules.
-Have a track record, technical competence and experience in conservation, restoration or land management that enables you to deliver the project, or have guaranteed ongoing support from a competent organisation such as Department of Conservation (DOC), regional councils, etc. Have relevant HR policies and procedures in place if it employs staff.
-Understand your health and safety responsibilities, have appropriate procedures in place, and policies if it employs staff.
+Have technical expertise and experience needed to deliver the project, or have guaranteed ongoing support from a competent source (Department of Conservation, regional councils, field experts, etc.).
+Have relevant HR policies and procedures in place if you employ staff.
+Have appropriate health and safety procedures and policies in place.
 Have suitable Child Safeguarding policies and/or procedures in place if children are participating.
-Be solvent and financially sustainable and demonstrate sound financial management having the necessary financial controls in place.
-Have your own bank account and demonstrate that you can manage funding from a number of sources, maintaining a clear separation of expenditure and tracking of projects.
-The following are not eligible to apply for funding National or umbrella environmental or conservation organisations employing more than five (5) (full-time equivalent) staff.
-Please note - locally constituted branches of large organisations, such as Forest & Bird, can apply in their own right.
+Have your own bank account; be solvent and financially sustainable; demonstrate sound financial management; and maintain a clear separation between different sources of funding and expenditures.
+The following are not eligible to apply for funding National or umbrella environmental or conservation organisations employing more than 5 (FTE) staff.
 Individuals or family/whānau groups.
 Trading companies or businesses (for-profit organisations).
 Government authorities - local, territorial or unitary authorities and regional councils.
 Government agencies or Crown entities.
 Overseas organisations.
 Animal charities - except where the project to be funded is directly benefiting threatened native species.